The-Notebookinator/notebookinator/lib.typ

 /// - team_name (string): The name of your team.
 /// - season (string): The name of the current season
 /// - year (string): The years in which the notebook is being written
-/// - theme (dictionary): The theme that will be applied to all of the entries.
+/// - theme (theme): The theme that will be applied to all of the entries.
 If no theme is specified it will fall back on the default theme.
 /// - cover (content): the title page of the notebook
 /// - body (content): The content of the notebook.
 This will be ignored.
 Use the create_entry functions instead.
 /// -> content